πŸš€ New: Automate your social media posting with AI agents β†’πŸš€ Automate posting with AI agents β†’

 • No blog or social text repurposing at all

 Verdict: If you're a YouTuber doing 2+ videos per week, pay for this.
-Otherwise skip it.
+The 2026 price cut makes the Plus plan ($10/mo annual) the easy starting point.

 Lately is the OG of the blog-to-social category.
 Feed it a 2,000-word article and it'll output 50+ social post ideas with different angles, hooks, and tones.
-The newer AI model is noticeably better than the 2023 version, which used to produce a lot of generic listicle-bait.
+The 2026 AI model is noticeably better than the 2023 version, which used to produce generic listicle-bait.

 Pros: